DarkAtra/v-rising-discord-bot/docs/self-hosting.md

 {: .note }
 > The container uses user `1000:1000`.
 Make sure that this user has read and write permissions on the volume, in this
 > case `/opt/v-rising-discord-bot`.
-Also, if you're on windows, please replace `/opt/v-rising-discord-bot` in the
+Also, if you're on Windows, please replace `/opt/v-rising-discord-bot` in the
 > example above with any valid window path, e.g. `/C/Users/<username>/Desktop/v-rising-discord-bot`.

 ## Hosting the bot without docker

 1. Install a Java Virtual Machine.
 You'll need at least Java 21.
-2. Find the latest jar [here](https://github.com/DarkAtra/v-rising-discord-bot/releases) or build the application yourself using `mvn clean verify`
+2. Find the latest jar [here](https://github.com/DarkAtra/v-rising-discord-bot/releases) or build the application yourself using: `./mvnw clean package verify`
 3. Copy the jar file to any directory of you choice and create a file `application.yml` with the following content in the same directory:
    ```yaml
    bot: